Diomedes Lake

 Diomedes Lake (езеро Диомед, [ˈɛzɛro dioˈmɛt]) is the trapezoidal lake 480 m long in southeast-northwest direction and 112 m wide near the west extremity of Robbery Beaches on Byers Peninsula, Livingston Island in the South Shetland Islands, Antarctica.
 It has a surface area of 4.55 ha, and is separated from the waters of Barclay Bay by a 16 to 40 m wide strip of land, and surmounted by Penca Hill on the south and Enrique Hill on the northwest.
-The lake and its vicinity lye in a restricted zone of scientific importance to Antarctic microbiology, part of the Antarctic Specially Protected Area Byers Peninsula.
+The lake and its vicinity lie in a restricted zone of scientific importance to Antarctic microbiology, part of the Antarctic Specially Protected Area Byers Peninsula.
 The area was visited by early 19th century sealers.

 The feature is named after the mythical king Diomedes of Thrace.

 Location

 Diomedes Lake is centred at 62°36′07″S 61°06′40″W which is 4.67 km southeast of Essex Point and 1.8 km west-northwest of Varadero Point.
 Detailed Spanish mapping in 1992, and Bulgarian mapping of the area in 2009 and 2017.